Codaisseur/pizza_explorer_ts/README.md

 10. Using `useDispatch`, dispatching an action when the form is submitted
 11. Storing a list of favorites (array of ids) in the user object in Redux state
 12. Displaying whether each pizza is a favorite or not
+13. Dispatching `toggle_favorite` actions on clicking the pizza's heart icon